Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Abstract

 \section{Abstract}

-Recent advances in deep learning demonstrate the ability to generate synthetic gaze data.
-However, most approaches have primarily focused on generating data from random noise distributions or global, predefined latent embeddings, whereas individualized gaze sequence generation has been less explored.
-To address this gap, we revisit two recent approaches based on diffusion and generative adversarial networks (GANs) and introduce modifications that make both models explicitly subject-aware while improving accuracy and effectiveness.
-For the diffusion-based approach, we utilize compact user embeddings that emphasize per-subject traits.
-Moreover, for the GAN-based approach, we propose a subject-specific synthesis module that conditioned the generator to retain better idiosyncratic gaze information.
-Finally, we conduct a comprehensive assessment of these modified approaches utilizing standard eye-tracking signal quality metrics, including spatial accuracy and precision.
-This work helps define synthetic signal quality, realism, and subject specificity, thereby contributing to the potential development of gaze-based applications.
+Gaze-based biometrics has emerged as a promising approach for user authentication, but advances in this area are constrained by the limited availability of high-quality, subject-specific gaze recordings.
+Recent generative models have shown promise for synthesizing gaze data, yet most existing approaches rely on random noise distributions or global, predefined latent embeddings and do not explicitly model subject-specific gaze characteristics.
+To address this limitation, we revisit two recent generative models, diffusion and generative adversarial networks (GANs), and modify both to support subject-aware gaze synthesis.
+For the diffusion-based approach, we incorporate compact user embeddings to capture subject-level gaze traits.
+For the GAN-based approach, we introduce a subject-specific conditioning module that guides the generator to preserve idiosyncratic gaze patterns.
+Later, we evaluate both approaches using standard eye-movement signal quality metrics, including spatial accuracy and precision, and assess whether the generated sequences retain identity-related features relevant to biometric applications.
+Experimental results show that the diffusion-based approach produces more realistic, identity-preserving gaze sequences than the GAN-based approach.
+Overall, this work advances the understanding of synthetic gaze quality, realism, and subject specificity and supports the development of gaze-based biometric applications.